-The Faribault Golf Club was originally founded in 1910 when the original nine holes were designed, constructed, and opened for play.
-In 1956, Willie Kidd, the Interlachen golf professional, designed a new nine holes course in its present location, an Bob Carlson of Austin designed the back nine holes which was built and opened for play in 1966.
-Faribault Golf Club was instrumental along with Winona Country Club, Town and Country, The Minikahda Club, Rochester Golf & Country Club, Bryn Mawr, and Merion Park in founding and establishing the Minnesota Golf Association, and hosted annually since 1970, the Minnesota PGA Pro-Am Tournament.
-The club has also hosted the 1970 Minnesota State Open and local qualifying for the 1984 United States Golf Association Open.
-Site of the 1991 MGA Mid-Amateur.
+Back in 1910, the original 9 holes of Faribault Golf & Country Club were first designed, constructed and opened for play.
+The facility has been a staple of the community ever since.
+Then, in 1956, Interlachen golf professional Willie Kidd designed the new nine-hole course at its present location.
+In 1966, Bob Carlson of Austin designed the back nine holes.
+Faribault Golf & Country Club was instrumental in the founding and establishment of the Minnesota Golf Association along with the Winona Country Club, Town and Country, the Minikahda Club, Rochester Golf & Country Club, Bryn Mawr and Merion Park.
+Since 1970, Faribault has also hosted the annual Minnesota PGA Pro-Am Tournament.
+The club hosted the 1970 Minnesota State Open, as well as the local qualifying for the 1984 United States Golf Association Open and the 1991 MGA Mid-Amateur.

 CLICK HERE for our 2023 2-Year Membership Application